cosmos72/stmx/README.md

 Summary
 -------

-STMX is an extension of Common Lisp to support composable Software Transactional Memory.
-Transactional Memory makes concurrent programming easier to write and understand, and possibly qualitatively better.
+STMX is a high-performance implementation of composable Software Transactional Memory (STM) for Common Lisp.
+Transactional Memory aims at making concurrent programming easier to write and understand, and possibly qualitatively better.
-Instead of traditional lock-based programming, you program with atomic transactions.
+Instead of traditional lock-based programming, one programs with atomic transactions.
 Atomic transactions can be composed together to make larger atomic transactions.

-A transaction gets committed if it returns normally it, while it gets rolled back if it signals an error (and the error is propagated to the caller).
+A transaction gets committed if it returns normally, while it gets rolled back if it signals an error (and the error is propagated to the caller).

-Finally, it just so happens that transactions run in parallel, are re-executed from the beginning if there are conflicts, and effects of a transaction are not visible in other threads until it commits.
+Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning if there are conflicts, and effects of a transaction are not visible from other threads until it commits.

 STM gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

 Installation and loading
 ------------------------

 STMX is packaged with asdf.
-The simplest way to install STMX is to first install [Quicklisp](http://www.quicklisp.org), as it can automatically resolve and download STMX dependencies.
+The simplest way to install it is to first install [Quicklisp](http://www.quicklisp.org), as it can automatically resolve and download STMX dependencies.

 Once quicklisp is installed, download STMX into your Quicklisp